jproberson/wallpaper_manager.wezterm/README.md

 # wallpaper_manager.wezterm

-A small WezTerm plugin that sets and rotates background images in your terminal.
-It scans a folder of images, can auto-rotate on a timer, and optionally exposes actions you can bind to keys.
+A WezTerm plugin that sets and rotates background images in your terminal.
+It scans a folder of images, can auto-rotate on a timer, and provides actions you can bind to keys.

 ## Install